-WriteShop can be taught as a two-year program, or it can be completed at an accelerated pace in one year.
+WriteShop I and II can be taught as a two-year program, or it can be completed at an accelerated pace in one year.
 It is ideal for students in grades seven through nine, but it should also work for bright sixth graders or for students in tenth grade and above who have not yet mastered the writing skills taught in WriteShop.

 The authors have structured the lessons to build from the ground up, covering both the structure and style of sentences and paragraphs before tackling lengthier assignments.
 Because of this, you should not skip lessons or change their order.

 The program is presented from one teacher's manual titled Teacher's Manual for WriteShop I and II, while students will use two workbooks: WriteShop I: Student Workbook and WriteShop II: Student Workbook.
 You can purchase either printed or digital books.
-The printed teacher’s manual is a spiral-bound book with tabbed dividers that lies flat.
-Each of the printed student workbooks comes as a set of three-hole-punched pages for students to insert into their own binders.

 In WriteShop I, lessons in descriptive, informative, and narrative writing include describing a person, food, and place; explaining a process; writing a short report; and learning about tense, omniscience, and point of view in narratives.
 WriteShop II picks up where WriteShop I leaves off.
 Following a brief review, WriteShop II lessons cover advanced descriptive narration, point of view, narrative voice, and essay writing (including how to write a timed essay).